 - Ba Thien Hau Pagoda Festival - this classic Chinese celebration honours Lady Thien Hau at the pagoda, with ritual burnings and offerings watched by large crowds

-- Saigon Cyclo Challenge / Saigon Cyclo Race - March 1st, held to benefit the local children's charity, three-wheel cyclos race through the city in this fun event
+- Saigon Cyclo Challenge / Saigon Cyclo Race - held the first Friday of the month, organised by Saigon Children's Charity, three-wheel cyclos race through the city in this fun event

 - International Women's Day - March 8th, parades and special events by and for women are held throughout the city

 - Liberation Day / Reunification Day - April 30th, the workers of the city get two days off to honour the end of the Vietnam War with America and the Fall of Saigon in 1975, which ultimately led to the reunification of Vietnam the following year

 - International Worker's Day - May 1st, a national Vietnamese holiday

 - President Ho Chi Minh's Birthday - May 19th, this national holiday celebrates the former president's birthday at venues across the city